Methodology - Charité Compass on Research Quality

 Contact

 Dr.rer.nat.
 Christiane Wetzel, M.Sc.
-Science Management, Head of Monitoring & Evaluation Unit, BIH QUEST Center for Responsible Research, quest-programmevaluation@bih-charite.de
+Science Management, Head of Monitoring & Evaluation Unit, BIH QUEST Center for Responsible Research, e-mail: quest-programmevaluation@bih-charite.de

 Acknowledgements